bruab/bruab.github.io/now.md

 - Building a [smol community](https://explodedmedia.com/){:target="_blank"}{:rel="noopener noreferrer"} focused on making and sharing short videos
 - Resurrecting an idea from a failed NaNoWriMo attempt in 2016
 - Building a B2B optimization knowledge base
+- Making a course on building a minimum viable developer portfolio site

 ## Human stuff

 - Learning about how food coops work
 - Researching local business owners' challenges for the [local NAACP](https://www.facebook.com/BarbourCountyNAACP/){:target="_blank"}{:rel="noopener noreferrer"}
-- Growing tomatoes, peppers, radishes, corn, onions, cabbage, and a persimmon tree
+- Growing cabbage and a persimmon tree

 ## Client stuff